History of the United States (2016–present): 2020 presidential election

-The Biden administration
+Biden administration

 Joe Biden was inaugurated on January 20, 2021.
-He is the oldest President at his inauguration at 78 years old beating his predecessor Donald Trump's record of 70.
+He was the oldest president at his inauguration at 78 years old beating his predecessor Donald Trump's record of 70, but a new record was set by Trump again in 2025 after he won re-election.
 His vice president, Kamala Harris, was elected alongside Biden and is the first female vice president in American history.

 On the first day of his presidency, Biden made an effort to revert President Trump's energy policy by restoring U.S. participation in the Paris Agreement and revoking the permit for the Keystone XL pipeline.
-He also halted funding for Trump's border wall, an expansion of the Mexican border wall.
+He also halted funding for the Mexico–United States border wall.
 On his second day, he issued a series of executive orders to reduce the impact of COVID-19, including invoking the Defense Production Act of 1950, and set an early goal of achieving one hundred million COVID-19 vaccinations in the United States in his first 100 days.